US Capitol: Driver dead after ramming police barricade | DW | 02.04.2021

 A man rammed a car into two police officers at a barricade outside the US Capitol in Washington DC on Friday before being shot dead by authorities, The Associated Press reported.

-US Capitol police said the suspect was shot after he got out of the vehicle while holding a knife and ran towards the officers.
+US Capitol police said the suspect was shot after he got out of the vehicle and ran towards the officers brandishing a knife.

 Both officers were also taken to hospital, where one also died.